nestharus/mcp-to-skills/docs/development-setup.md

 I see .venv and .venv2 directories.

 Cause: This is normal if you switch between Windows and WSL.
-As noted in AGENTS.md, .venv is typically for Linux (WSL) and .venv2 for the Windows host.
+As noted in AGENTS.md and ADR 0003, `.venv` is typically for Linux/WSL and CLI workflows, and `.venv2` for the Windows host IDE.

 Solution: This is not an error.
 Treat both as intentional.
-Always make sure you have activated the correct environment for the shell you are in.
+Always make sure you have activated the correct environment for the shell or IDE you are in, and continue to use `uv run ...` commands in either environment.

 Next Steps